Manifolds with trivial Chern classes II: Manifolds Isogenous to a Torus Product, coframed Manifolds and a question by

-We have now a holomorphic map of a neighbourhood $\sU$ of $a \in A$ into $ Def(F_a)$, and this map is constant on a dense subset: hence this holomorphic map is constant, and we have shown that $f$ is a holomorphic bundle.
+We have now a holomorphic map of a neighbourhood $\sU$ of $a \in A$ into $ Def(F_a)$, and this map is constant on a dense subset: hence this holomorphic map is constant, and Wavrik's Theorem shows that $f$ is a holomorphic bundle.

 Since $X$ is projective, we conclude as above that $X$ is a pseudo Abelian variety.